egivensjr/salesforce-itcss-boilerplate/README.md

 # Salesforce ITCSS Stylesheet Setup & Overview

-_Our styles are written in scss.
-Scss is a powerful preprocessor language.
+_The styles are written in SCSS.
+SCSS is a powerful preprocessor language.
 [This gives us many powerful tools like Variables, Nesting, Partials, and Mixins](https://sass-lang.com/guide) but also requires us to use a processor to generate css files from it.
-This first section will explain how to use scss on a day-to-day basis._
+This first section will explain how to use SCSS on a day-to-day basis._

 ## Documentation